 Social Media Scheduling

 There are lots of social media scheduling tools and services available.
 Some have limited features available for free, but most have a monthly fee.
 This is a cost that you can definitely do without when starting your blog.
-I have always taken care of my own social media sharing and scheduling rather than using a third party scheduler.
-Though no one knows for sure, rumor has it that social media channels give more weight to content that is shared without a third party scheduler anyway.
+For a long time I took care of my own social media sharing and scheduling rather than using a third party scheduler.

 In addition to building your social media following, you will also want to build your email list.
 Whether you use it to send out new posts to subscribers or to send a periodic newsletter, having a way to contact your most engaged readers is valuable.